dwarvesf/playground/_memo/react-18.md

   - engineering
   - frontend
   - radio
+  - react
 title: React 18
 date: 2022-06-06
 description: React 18 was released in March 2022.
-This release focuses on performance improvements and updating the rendering engine
+This release focuses on performance improvements and updating the rendering engine...
 authors: null
 menu: memo
 type: practice